Effective dispute management is critical to reducing costs.

 Here are some common reasons for refusing refunds:

 Pre-dispute alert A pre-dispute alert gives merchants 20 hours to issue a refund or dispute a potential chargeback, avoiding additional costs and penalties using real-time events before the dispute starts.
 External chargeback An external chargeback occurs when the customer contacts their bank.
 PayPal may temporarily hold the disputed amount, and resolving it typically requires issuing a full refund, closing the case.
 Insufficient funds The merchant's PayPal account lacks the necessary funds for a refund.
 It needs to receive more incoming payments from other transactions, which increase the account balance to a level that can cover the pending refund amount.
 Suspicious activity PayPal may flag a refund request if it detects unusual or suspicious activity.
-In such situations, it is recommended to reach out to PayPal support to investigate the issue and ensure the refund request is handled appropriately.For PayPal transactions, PayPal prevention alerts automatically refund disputed amounts and close disputes in favor of the customer without affecting your chargeback rate.
-These disputes still go through all stages WAITING_FOR_SELLER_RESPONSE and UNDER_REVIEW before being marked Resolved.
-You do not need to contest such cases, and the dispute page shows a message confirming no action is required.
+In such situations, it is recommended to reach out to PayPal support to investigate the issue and ensure the refund request is handled appropriately.For PayPal transactions, PayPal prevention alerts help resolve pre-dispute cases by issuing timely refunds and usually prevent escalation without affecting your chargeback rate.
+In rare cases, chargebacks may still occur due to issuer or acquirer processing delays.
+These disputes can still go through stages WAITING_FOR_SELLER_RESPONSE and UNDER_REVIEW before being marked Resolved.
+You do not need to contest cases where Solidgate confirms successful prevention and no action required.

 Maintain detailed transaction records and ensure effective customer communication.
 Understand chargeback reason code and implement prevention strategies to minimize disputes and maintain a healthy chargeback ratio.